secureblue/secureblue.dev/content/FAQ.md

 ### [Why does secureblue include Homebrew?](#brew)
 {: #brew}

-Homebrew is a cross-platform package manager originally for MacOS that allows users on Atomic systems to install cli tools without layering and rebooting their system.
+Homebrew is a cross-platform package manager, originally for macOS that allows users on Atomic systems to install CLI tools without layering and rebooting their system.
 It also brings with it a recent [independent security audit](https://github.com/trailofbits/publications/blob/master/reviews/2023-08-28-homebrew-securityreview.pdf) and subsequent [actions](https://github.com/Homebrew/brew.sh/blob/master/_posts/2024-07-30-homebrew-security-audit.md?plain=1#L24) taken in response to security findings uncovered by that audit.

 ### [Does secureblue use "linux-hardened"?](#linux-hardened)
 {: #linux-hardened}